Mildywot/SongPi/README.md

 The following versions are available:
 - Raspberry Pi
-- Windows (easy zip package that includes everything you need, just click the .exe to run)
+- Windows (easy as: zip package that is already set up, just click the .exe to run)
-- Windows (less easy, installs
+- Windows (less easy: installs a virtual Python environment and uses a script to run SongPi)

+## Raspberry Pi
+### 1. Install Python

 ## Less easy Windows mode setup instructions